 7. Purchasing a cremation urn pre-need is a smart thing to do

 You’ll also save some cash when ordering the urn in advance.
-Instead of paying the ever-increasing rush shipping costs to get an urn in the days following a death in the family, you can generally get free standard ground shipping and the funeral urn will arrive at your door within a few weeks.
+Instead of paying the ever-increasing rush shipping costs to get an urn quickly after a death in the family, you can go with the free delivery option.
 This saves you from plenty of headaches, stress, additional choices, and excessive shipping charges.

 8. The funeral home will transfer the remains for you